The Anatomy of an Affair: Dave Carder

 Dave Carder: You want to hear the story?

-Dave: Yes, I read it in your book, and I found it fascinating.
-Because you had several stories like that that got you to say, “I’ve got to start jumping into this.
+Dave: Yes; I read it in your book, and I found it fascinating—because you had several stories like that—that got you to say, “I’ve got to start jumping into this.”

-From there, about 11 o’clock that night, I drove to an apartment building where I used to have Bible studies in the bottom floor every other Thursday night with all the boys in the apartment complex.
-I crawled on my hands and knees up to the first floor plate glass window because I was so afraid of being seen, being viewed as somebody—
+Basically, I began to think to myself, “I know more about this than I think I do”; I didn’t know that I knew anything about it.
+From there—about 11 o’clock that night—I drove to an apartment building, where I used to have Bible studies in the bottom floor every other Thursday night with all the boys in the apartment complex.
+I crawled on my hands and knees up to the first floor plate glass window; because I was so afraid of being seen, being viewed as somebody—

-Ann: So you’re sneaky.
+Ann: So you’re sneaking.

-Dave Carder: Yes, I’m sneaky.
+Dave Carder: Yes, I’m sneaking over there.

 Ann: Yes, you are.

-They said, “They wouldn’t tell us where they were going but they had a big U-Haul truck out here.”
+I went home that night—went to bed; got up early the next morning—went to the school bus stop.
+Sure enough, there were some of my boys from my Bible study there.
+I asked them, “What happened to Such-and-such?”
+“Oh, they moved,” “What do you mean they moved?”
+“Well, they moved.”
+“Well, how’d they move?
+Where did they go?”
+They said, “They wouldn’t tell us where they were going, but they had a big U-Haul truck out here.”
 I immediately knew where the only U-Haul Truck store was in town.
-I get in my car and drive to the U-Haul Truck Store.
+I get in my car and drive to the U-Haul truck store.
 Basically—

-Ann: You’re like a spy.
+Ann: —you’re like a spy.

 Dave Carder: No, I’m mad at this point in time.